1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 2003 - Present

 According to PCGS CoinFacts, uncirculated 1955-P examples are genuinely scarce in MS66 condition, with probably no more than a couple hundred known.
-The 1957-D, struck just two years later, has a mintage exceeding 136 million — making the comparison stark and the rarity of high-grade 1955-P coins even more impressive.
+Compare that to the 1957-D with its 136-million-plus mintage.
+The gap is enormous.

 1955 Nickel Value History: Why This Year Is So Special

-The defining event of 1955 was the closure of the San Francisco Mint.
-A January 7, 1955 headline in the Chicago Tribune announced: “San Francisco Mint to Close; Costs Too High.”
-San Francisco operated just long enough that year to strike Lincoln cents and Roosevelt dimes before shutting down, producing no nickels at all for circulation.
+The big story of 1955 is the San Francisco Mint shutting down.
+A January 7, 1955 Chicago Tribune headline said it plainly: “San Francisco Mint to Close; Costs Too High.”
+The facility struck a few Lincoln cents and Roosevelt dimes before going dark — no nickels at all.

-Today, 1955 is recorded as having the fifth-lowest total mintage in the entire Jefferson Nickel series.
-The Philadelphia Mint’s output that year — just 7,888,000 pieces — represents the lowest production year for that facility across the entire copper-nickel Jefferson series, making it especially significant.
+Here’s the fun detail: 1955 has the fifth-lowest total mintage in the entire Jefferson Nickel series.
+Philadelphia’s output — just 7,888,000 pieces — is the absolute lowest production year for that facility across all copper-nickel Jefferson issues.
+That’s a number worth remembering.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money